samboers2/StudyGroup/README.md

 # StudyGroup
-an app where you can organize events to study for test, quizzes, etc;
+an app where you can organize events to jb
-i wonder if this changes anything